New York School for the Deaf

 The New York School for the Deaf is a private school for the deaf in Greenburgh, New York, in Westchester County just north of New York City, United States.
+It is private non-profit tax-exempt organization under article 501(c)(3) of U.S. law.

 History

-The New York School for the Deaf was chartered in 1817 as the New York Institution for the Instruction of the Deaf and Dumb, and opened its first classes in New York City in 1818 just after the American School for the Deaf, and thus is recognized as the second oldest deaf school in the United States.
-It moved twice in the 19th century to other Manhattan locations, and finally to Greenburgh, New York in 1938, where it remains.

 The school had its origins in 1808, when the Rev. John Stanford gathered a small group of deaf children to teach them the alphabet and basic language skills in New York City.
-In 1892 the school was the first U.S. school of any kind to introduce a military curriculum.
-For half a century, tight formation drill was an everyday occurrence on the parade grounds.
+The New York School for the Deaf was chartered in 1817 as the New York Institution for the Instruction of the Deaf and Dumb.
+It held its first classes in New York City in 1818, just after the American School for the Deaf, and thus is recognized as the second oldest permanent deaf school in the United States.
+The first African American deaf student to be educated in the United States, Horace Crawford, enrolled at the school in 1818.